Building one unified platform for 1.1M+ students across 1,800 NYC public schools

 Context

-OASIS is the student information system for NYC public schools.
-The Confidential Services module handles the most sensitive records — foster care, temporary housing, orders of protection, missing children, and meal eligibility.
-Three user roles rely on this data daily: Teachers, School Admins, and Center Users who oversee multiple schools.
+OASIS is the student information system for New York City's K-12 public schools — the largest school district in the United States.
+The Confidential Services module handles foster care placements, temporary housing, orders of protection, missing children reports, and meal eligibility.

 Problem